Jumio/mobile-sdk-android/docs/integration_guide.md

 ### Worfklow Selection

-Use ID verification callback to receive a verification status and verified data positions (see [Callback section](https://jumio.github.io/kyx/integration-guide.html#callback)).
+Use ID verification callback to receive a verification status and verified data positions (see [Callback section](https://docs.jumio.com/production/Content/Integration/Callback.htm)).
 Make sure that your customer account is enabled to use this feature.
-A callback URL can be specified for individual transactions (for URL constraints see chapter [Callback URL](https://jumio.github.io/kyx/integration-guide.html#jumio-callback-ip-addresses)).
+A callback URL can be specified for individual transactions (for URL constraints see chapter __Jumio Callback IP Addresses__).
 This setting overrides any callback URL you have set in the Jumio Customer Portal.
 Your callback URL must not contain sensitive data like PII (Personally Identifiable Information) or account login.
 Set your callback URL using the `callbackUrl` parameter.

-Use the correct [workflow definition key](https://jumio.github.io/kyx/integration-guide.html#workflow-definition-keys) in order to request a specific workflow.
+Use the correct [workflow definition key](https://docs.jumio.com/production/Content/References/Workflows/Standard%20Services.htm) in order to request a specific workflow.
 Set your key using the `workflowDefinition.key` parameter.

 ```json
 {